 Once you are at an AePS service point, approach the agent or operator.
 Inform them that you wish to check your PF balance using the Aadhaar Enabled Payment System.
 They will then guide you through the process using their AePS device.

-After your identity is successfully verified, the system will process your request.
-Your current PF balance will then be displayed on the agent’s screen, or you may receive a printed receipt or an SMS on your registered mobile number showing your balance.
-This provides you with instant access to your latest PF savings information.
+Step 5: Once your identity is confirmed, the system will display your current PF balance on the agent’s screen.
+You may also receive a printed receipt or an SMS on your registered mobile number with the balance.

 Benefits of Using AePS for PF Balance Checks